 The Cantori Commissioning Project

-The Hobart and William Smith Colleges Cantori, a mixed chamber vocal ensemble of approximately 18 voices, is committed to the fostering of American contemporary choral music.
-To this end Cantori commissions and performs annually a new American choral work.
-The group performs the work several times in the spring of the year, both on campus and as part of the Colleges Chorale’s annual tour.
+The Hobart and William Smith Colleges Cantori, a mixed chamber vocal ensemble of approximately 16 voices, is committed to the fostering of American contemporary choral music.
+To this end Cantori commissions and performs each year a different American choral work.
+The group performs the work several times in the spring of the academic year, both on campus and as part of the Colleges Chorale’s annual tour.

 - scored for mixed chorus, a cappella or with limited accompaniment